 Where is the Studio Ghibli Museum?

-- Visit the Benzaiten shrine which is a vivid red colour that looks particularly spectacular during Sakura season.
+• Visit the Benzaiten shrine which is a vivid red colour that looks particularly spectacular during Sakura season.

-- Admire the autumn colours and view the Spring Sakura blossoms thanks to the maple, cypress and cherry (Sakura) trees throughout the park.
+• Admire the autumn colours and view the Spring Sakura blossoms thanks to the maple, cypress and cherry (Sakura) trees throughout the park.
 Many of the Sakura line the lake making for a spectacular sight in Spring.

-- Watch street performers and listen to people who regularly play music including instruments such as cellos and harps.
+• Watch street performers and listen to people who regularly play music including instruments such as cellos and harps.

-- Hire paddle Swan boats or row boats
+• Hire paddle Swan boats or row boats

-- Have some food and a drink from one of the many food stands and cafes.
-Otherwise buy some provisions and have a picnic.
+• Have some food and a drink from one of the many food stands and cafes.
+Otherwise, buy some provisions and have a picnic.

-- Spot the brightly coloured Koi.
+• Spot the brightly coloured Koi.

-- Walk on the many trails throughout the park.
+• Walk on the many trails throughout the park.

-- Wander through the petting zoo where you can play with small animals like guinea pigs and squirrels.
+• Wander through the petting zoo where you can play with small animals like guinea pigs and squirrels.
 This zoo is probably best for families with young children.
 There is also a small aquarium in the park.

-- Visit the Sunday craft market
+• Visit the Sunday craft market

 How to get to the Ghibli Museum

 The Ghibli Museum is easily accessible by train.
-Travelers coming from Shinjuku Station should take the Chuo Line and get off at either Kichijoji Station or Mitaka Station.
+Travellers coming from Shinjuku Station should take the Chuo Line and get off at either Kichijoji Station or Mitaka Station.
 The museum is about a 15-minute walk from both stations.

 If you would prefer not to walk 15 minutes, the other option is to get off at Mitaka Station and use the Studio Ghibli bus to get to the museum.
 The bus journey takes about 5 minutes.
 The bus has a capacity of 36 people and can accommodate 2 wheelchairs.
 Adult fares are 210 Yen (US$1.85) for a one-way trip, or 320 Yen (US$2.83) for a round trip.
 Fares for children 12 and under are 110 Yen for a one-way trip or 160 Yen for a round trip.